INSO-CIIC-4151-CAPSTONE/mobile-lab/README.md

 # Set Up Repo:

-1. Make sure you have installed python  and a Python IDE(pycharm)
+1. Make sure you have installed python, pip, and a Python IDE(pycharm)
 2. Activate venv in the directory that you cloned the repo (virtual enviorment)
-3. Install Django
+3. Install dependencies:

- # Set Up DB
+run inside repo directory: `pip3 install -r requirements.txt`

-1. pip install psycopg2
+ # Set Up a DB explorer

-2. Install postgreSQL to your PC: https://www.postgresql.org/download/
+1. Install postgreSQL to your PC: https://www.postgresql.org/download/
-3. Make sure when installing to check pgAdmin 4 (Should be checked automatically) You can use Data Grip as well https://www.jetbrains.com/datagrip/download/#section=windows
+2. Make sure when installing to check pgAdmin 4 (Should be checked automatically) You can use Data Grip as well https://www.jetbrains.com/datagrip/download/#section=windows

  # DB Configuration